-- Testing with higher stimulus levels will increase specificity because the response will be larger but will reduce the range of threshold elevations to which the instrument is sensitive (according to the stimulus dBnHL used). - Using 40dB HL stimulation instead of 35dBHL will increase specificity and decrease sensitivity to only slight hearing losses while maintaining sensitivity to mild losses.
+- Using 40dB HL stimulation instead of 35dBHL will increase specificity and decrease sensitivity to only slight hearing losses while maintaining sensitivity to mild losses.
 Using lower than 35dB HL stimulation will further decrease specificity and increase sensitivity to slight hearing losses. - Testing with a 60Hz powerline setting rather than 50Hz will have an no significant effect on specificity since the ABR response size change is minimal between 50 and 60 Hz stimulus rates (Less than 1dB). - Testing with a click stimulus rather than our short chirp will slightly decrease specificity because click stimuli generate a slightly smaller ABR response than a chirp of identical hearing level (due to reduced synchronisation).
 The typical ABR amplitude reduction for clicks relative to short chirps is of the order of 3dB for near threshold stimulation.
 This translates to a decrease in specificity to 98.6% with click stimuli.

-Norton, SJ, Gorga M P, Widen, JE, Folsom, RC, Sininger, YS, Cone-Wesson, B, Vohr, BR and Fletcher, KA.
+\Norton, SJ, Gorga M P, Widen, JE, Folsom, RC, Sininger, YS, Cone-Wesson, B, Vohr, BR and Fletcher, KA.
 Identification of Neonatal Hearing Impairment: Summary and Recommendations, Ear & Hearing, 21:5, pp 529-535, 2000

-Technical specifications
+23 Technical specifications

-Otoport 27.1
+23.1 Otocheck

-The Otoport/Otocheck has no user serviceable parts.
+The Otocheck has no user serviceable parts.
 Any required servicing must be conducted by Otodynamics Ltd or authorised service facilities only

-Physical 27.1.1
+23.1.1 Physical

-Hand-held device: 197mm x 70mm (max) x 30mm
+Hand-held device: 197mm x 70mm(max) x 30mm